proglang/ldgv/README-networking.md

 It would also be possible to use a Response to the NewValue message, to signal that the Value got acknowledged, but I decided to split this process into two messages, since the acknowledging can take long time, compared to other messages.

+## Requesting a Value
+Sending of most messages is only attempted once, this includes NewValue messages.
+A Value can be requested, by the recv command, using a RequestValue message.

 ## A communication example
 The [communication example](README-networking-communication-example.md) gives a concrete demonstration of the communication protocol.